lee-yu-xuan/SC1015_Project/README.md

 * Ng Teng Hian - Data Extraction , Classification Tree, Random Forest

 ## Problem Definition
-* Are we able to use indictators of Heart Disease to detect Diabetes?
+* Are we able to use indicators of Heart Disease to detect Diabetes?

 ## Models Used
 * Classification Tree